 What do the huffs, puffs, whistles, whizzes and other plays-on-words by Julian Tuwim sound like in other languages?
 The Universitas publishing house recently released The Locomotive in three languages: Polish, English and German, with the classic pre-war illustrations by Jan Lewitt and Jerzy Him.

-Bees by Piotr Socha
+‘Bees’ by Piotr Socha

 Centre of Polish books in London: Tuwim, Chernobyl, emigration

-In 2014, the Poznań-based comic book publishing house, Centrala, moved to London, opening its doors to the British market.
+In 2014, the Poznań-based comic book publishing house Centrala moved to London, opening its doors to the British market.
 Here, it published its biggest hits, i.e. the Polish-English Locomotive – a book based on Julian Tuwim’s famous poem.
-The graphic designer Małgorzata Gurowska, and journalist Joanna Ruszczyc juxtaposed one of the most well-known Polish poems with difficult, contemporary questions about national identity, racism, antisemitism and attitudes towards ecology and animals.
+The graphic designer Małgorzata Gurowska and journalist Joanna Ruszczyc juxtaposed one of the most well-known Polish poems with difficult, contemporary questions about national identity, racism, antisemitism and attitudes towards ecology and animals.

 Elephant on the Moon (also a publication by Centrala) is a story about astronomy, craters and extraordinary cosmic discoveries.
-The presence of an ‘elephant on the moon,’ was allegedly observed by Sir Paul Neal, an astronomer of the Royal Society, in the 17th century.
+The presence of an ‘elephant on the moon’ was allegedly observed by Sir Paul Neal, an astronomer of the Royal Society, in the 17th century.
 Even then, the discovery caused quite a commotion and sparked the imagination of writers.
 Thanks to the satire by Samuel Butler, the story made it all the way to France, where even la Fontaine wrote a story about it – Un Animal dans la Lune (An Animal on the Moon).

 Everyone can be an emigrant: a mechanic as well as a violinist.
-The Skype phone calls, groceries at Polish stores or waiting for the first pound pay cheque have become the experience of an entire generation.
+Skype phone calls, groceries at Polish stores or waiting for the first pound pay cheque have become the experience of an entire generation.

 Wszystko Gra is a story about music and instruments.
 The authors invite readers into the world of musicians and concert halls.
-The reviewers are in awe of the way that Marta Ignerska’s illustrations have made sounds come to life!
+The reviewers are in awe of the way that Marta Ignerska’s illustrations have made sounds come to life.
 The book was published by the Wytwórnia publishing house.

 The Korean fan club of Iwona Chmielewska

 In 2014, the first Polish edition of Two People, a book about relationships published in Korea in 2008 by Sakeyjul, came out in Poland.
 That same publishing house also published another book by Chmielewska, Blue Stick, Blue Box.
 Her books are read by children in China, Taiwan Mexico and Germany.
-Her book, Eyes, won first prize at the Bologna Ragazzi Awards.
+Her book Eyes won first prize at the Bologna Ragazzi Awards.

 The Mizielińskis are everywhere

 The books by this husband-and-wife duo are one of Poland’s top design exports.
-Aleksandra Mizielińska and Daniel Mizieliński are recipients of numerous awards and distinctions for both book and on-line projects: among the better known are the Bologna Ragazzi Award 2010 for What Will Become of You?, the French Prix Sorcières 2013 and the Italian Primo Andersen 2013 for their bestseller Maps, which take young readers on a whimsical tour of the world.
+Aleksandra Mizielińska and Daniel Mizieliński are recipients of numerous awards and distinctions for both book and online projects: amongst the better known are the Bologna Ragazzi Award 2010 for What Will Become of You?, the French Prix Sorcières 2013 and the Italian Primo Andersen 2013 for their bestseller Maps, which take young readers on a whimsical tour of the world.

-Sources: press materials, culture.pl, compiled by AL, Mar 2017, translated by WF, Mar 2017
+Compiled by AL, Mar 2017, translated by WF, Mar 2017